shravanshanmugam/learn-react/react-query-v3/notes.md

 # React Query

-/\*\*

-- Stop polling once length of data is 4.
-- To verify this, set enabled to true and append this to db.json -
-- {"id":4,"name":"Flash","alterEgo":"Barry Allen"}
-  \*/

-/\*\*

 ## API Response

-- response comes in data.data
+- response comes in `data.data`

 ## Cache time

-- react query caches the data using query key and function as the unique key.
+- react query caches the data using `queryKey` and fetch function as the unique key.
 - when loading this component, it checks if data is present in cache for this API.
-- if the data is present in cache, it is immediately returned without setting isLoading to true.
+- if the data is present in cache, it is immediately returned without setting `isLoading` to `true`.
 - however, background refetch is triggered and on success the new data is updated in the UI.
-- when background refetch happens isFetching will be set to true but isLoading will bet set to false.
+- when background refetch happens `isFetching` will be set to `true` but `isLoading` will bet set to `false`.
-- when refetch happens after cached data expires, both isLoading and isFetching will be set to true.
+- when refetch happens after cached data expires, both `isLoading` and `isFetching` will be set to `true`.
 - the cached data is garbage collected after the cache time expires.
 - cache only expires when component is unmounted.